Your First Orthodontic Visit

 Diagnostic Records & Treatment Planning

 If it is determined that treatment is indicated, you will have the opportunity to complete the diagnostic records.
-These records usually consist of study models, diagnostic photographs and orthodontic x-rays.
+These records usually consist of diagnostic photographs, orthodontic digital x-rays, and an intraoral scan of your teeth.
 Once these orthodontic records have been obtained, Dr. Cavanagh will review them and determine a specific treatment plan for your orthodontic needs.
 We will review your treatment plan with you, set up the necessary appointments to begin your orthodontic treatment, and set up financial arrangements for you.

 Periodic visits are an important part of orthodontic treatment.
 Generally, we will want to see you every 5 to 8 weeks to check your progress and make adjustments to your braces.
-During this time, you will need to keep appointments, follow instructions, and practice good oral hygiene.
+Remote dental monitoring may also be recommended so that Dr. Cavanagh can monitor your treatment progress with less visits to the office.
+Between appointments it is important that you follow instructions and practice good oral hygiene.
 Also continue to visit your dentist regularly.

-Once your braces are removed, retainers are utilized to hold your teeth in their new positions until your bone, gums and muscles adapt to the new teeth positions.
+Once treatment is complete, retainers are utilized to hold your teeth in their new positions until your bone, gums and muscles adapt to the new teeth positions.
 The retention period is an important part of your overall treatment and should not be neglected!

 Length of Treatment

-Please contact our Shrewsbury office at 732-741-5300 or our Colts Neck office at 732-303-9992 if you have any questions.
+Please contact our office if you have any questions.
 The timing of your treatment is very important.
 You or your child may or may not be ready for treatment.
 Therefore, a consultation will allow us to better understand your needs.